vhscom/fetch-inject/README.md

   </a>
 </p>

-## Wut?
-Fetch Injection?
+## Fetch Injection?

 Fetch Injection is a website performance optimization technique for loading resources into the DOM asynchronously.
 Use it to inject CSS or JavaScript into your page (even across the network), on-demand.

-## Pfft.
-I use a bundler.
-It does everything.

-And **how big** are your bundles currently?
-Does your bundler properly support Tree Shaking?
-How many [loaders and plug-ins](https://medium.com/@vhs/webpack-is-your-achilles-heel-d3cd80821a4f) do you _really_ need to add functionality to your web app?
-How long does that take?
-Are you even building a website anymore?

-_Whatever.
-I'll just use `async` scripts._

-Oh, really?
-And how will you [manage asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/) with ES6?

-_Fine.
-Tell me more..._

-## Purpose

-Improve website performance and UX by fetching resources and inlining them into the DOM programmatically.
-Get a Promise in return.

 ## Background

 Learn about _Fetch Injection_ and [why I created this library](https://hackcabin.com/post/managing-async-dependencies-javascript/) on **Hack Cabin**.

-Don't like to read?
+Don't have time to read?
 Here's a playground:<br>
 https://codepen.io/vhs/pen/MpVeOE?editors=0012

 ## Installing